![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Then I instinctively reached for and yanked my crash bar release.
 I say instinctively because I cannot claim I had a conscious notion of what I was doing.

 Then something caught, and we were suddenly back on the flat again!
 But now heading back the way we'd come around the tail of the truck.
-But that was OK by me!
+But that was okay by me!
 I was all for calling off this run today!

 Did Shadow's crash bars embed themselves into the mountainside to give us traction just when we needed it?
 I truthfully cannot say.
 Maybe we caught traction on something else.
 But I'd sure hate to replay that moment without releasing the bars when I did!

 We raced back around the truck and into the curves.
-This time I was just about power-sliding around them all, in haste to get away.
-But I couldn't stay too close to the ultimate edge of control because around these tight and often blind bends there was always a chance of meeting another vehicle coming your way.
+This time I was just about power-sliding around them all, in my haste to get away.
+But I couldn't stay too close to the ultimate edge of control, because around these tight and often blind bends there was always a chance of meeting another vehicle coming your way.
 You had to always keep open the option of allowing another car the opposite lane.

 I couldn't know I was now heading directly at still more of this bunch.

 But now here were three more.
-Topping the rise ahead after a straight where I'd built up considerable speed.
+Topping the rise ahead, after a straight where I'd built up considerable speed.

-Although the worst curves were now behind me, the road here still offered a steep drop off on the right and solid mountain to the left.
+Although the worst curves were now behind me, here the road still offered a steep drop off on the right, and solid mountain to the left.

 That's when the bastards swerved right at me, effectively blocking the whole road for the split second that I needed it.

 The only way to stop was to hit them head on.
-In that moment I also saw them brandishing shotguns in the truck cab.
+In that moment, I also saw them brandishing shotguns in the truck cab.

 There was absolutely nowhere to go.

 The choices before me seemed stark.
-High speed head on collision, stranding, possible grievous injury and maybe shot to death atop that.
+High speed head on collision; stranding; possible grievous injury; and maybe shot to death atop that.
 Or else.

-I chose else.
+In that instant, I chose else.
 After all, the end result couldn't be much worse than the first option, could it?

-I swerved to avoid the collision with the truck and went into space.
+I swerved to avoid the collision with the truck, and went into space.
 Off the road, into what lay beyond.
 There was no time (or road) with which to use my brakes for some deceleration first.
 So I bid adieu to Mother Earth.

 I saw rising tree tops before me.
 Felt them hit the car's underside, first in whisking type brushes, then as ever louder and bumpier crunching and cracking seismic events.